 Start and Finish:

-A free string course for the youngest orienteers (follow the string from control to control with a map) will be available.
-Details on registration will be available soon.
+A free string course for our youngest orienteers (follow the string from control to control with a map) will be available.

 The map is printed at 1:7500 with 5m contours.